Troops from U.S.-led mission fight Taliban near Afghan city

 Troops fled the strategic position in pick-up trucks and Humvees.
 Dozens headed for shelter at Kunduz airport, where thousands of police and soldiers have already retreated in the last two days of fighting.

-They had only advanced about one kilometre during the day, he added.
+They had only advanced about one kilometer during the day, he added.

 "THEY DEFENDED THEMSELVES"